akhilakpuppala/_CMPE252_PlacesNearMe/README.md

  user: I would like to provide you feedback

- bot: please provide your first name
+ bot: What is your first name?

  user: akhila

- bot: please provide your last name
+ bot: I'll remember your first name akhila!.
+What is your last name?

  user: puppala

- bot: please provide your feedback
+ bot: I'll remember your last name puppala!. what is your feedback?

  user: improve

- bot: can I save this feedback?
+ bot: I'll remember your feedback as love! can I save your data into my database? if yes say |save it|

  user: save it

- bot: thank you
+ bot: Thanks for the valuable feedback.

  user: repeat my feedback